arnav130496/nodejs-example-app/README.md

 6. Now first we must add the Docker Plugin to Jenkins (Manage plugins> Select CloudBees Docker Build and Publish plugin) Download and install

     NOTE: If jenkins is running in docker, then jenkins must be configured to use docker.
-A dockergroup must be created and jenkins must be given access to the group
+A dockergroup must be created and jenkins must be given access to the group.
+Additional configurations are to be done to configure this jenkins docker to access and use the docker socket.
+To verify we can go inside our jenkins container and run docker commands.

-7.
+    NOTE: If we were running jenkins outside docker, just installing docker inside our jenkins could have done the same.
+7. Now we go back to the jenkins console, add a new build step.
+"Docker Build and Push".
+To do this we have to go to hub.docker.com and create an account, add the credentials of the docker account to the jenkins build step.
+Create a repository on docker-hub and add the repository and account credentials inside the build step.

+Now we have managed to pull our node project from github, build and deploy it in a docker container, push the docker image to our docker-hub account.
+All of this has been completed through jenkins build steps.

+Now we can pull the image from docker-hub on any machine and run the image (it will create a new container).